voodoo/caveman-guide/src/content/book/30-this-is-the-end/index.md

 By embracing this primal wisdom, we can better navigate the challenges of the modern world.
 Here are a few key takeaways from our journey:

-1. **Stay Informed, Stay Vigilant**: Knowledge is our greatest ally in the face of modern challenges.
+1. **Stay Informed**: Knowledge is our greatest ally in the face of modern challenges.
 Whether it's understanding the hidden dangers of seed oils or recognizing the signs of industry capture, staying informed empowers us to make better choices for our health and well-being.

 2. **Prioritize Natural, Whole Foods**: In a world filled with processed foods and artificial additives, returning to a diet rich in natural, whole foods can have profound benefits.
 Embrace the simplicity of our ancestors' diets, focusing on fresh vegetables, fruits, lean proteins, and healthy fats.